1jour1vin

 Wine rated (2022 guide) 93/100

-Rated estate (2019 guide) Selected (Please note that this guide is a ranking and, as such, all the estates listed in it, even those without stars, represent, in our opinion, the excellence of French production.)
+Rated estate (2019 guide) Selected (Please note that this guide is a ranking, and as such, all the estates listed here—even those without a star—represent, in our view, the pinnacle of French winemaking.)

-About wine:
+About the wine:

 The wine’s elegant structure and flattering, almost full-bodied proportions are confirmed after a year in the bottle.
-The only slight drawback is a hint of woodiness in the dry tannins, but the sweetness of the Merlot lingers on the palate after the finish, making this a wine well-suited for aging.
+The only slight drawback is a hint of woodiness in the tannins, but the sweetness of the Merlot lingers on the palate after the finish, making this a wine well-suited for aging.

 About the estate: